 - Valid assessments use measures (assignments) that are aligned with the student learning outcomes and this enables faculty and departments to determine whether or not each student in the sample has achieved the expected level of proficiency.
 Furthermore, when an assignment really focuses on the designated student learning outcome, the assessment results provide a wealth of detail that can identify patterns and strengths and weaknesses in student performance.

 - Documenting relevant and valid data in regard to student learning outcomes will enable programs to either demonstrate the need for changes and specific kinds of support or to demonstrate that their students are meeting expectations in regard to the relevant student learning outcomes.
 Results can be provided internally to administrators as well as to legislative bodies and accreditation agencies such as WASC Senior College and University Commission (WSCUC).

-Every department/program at Fresno State has developed and implemented a Student Outcomes Assessment Plan and their assessment activities should correspond to the SOAP.
-The SOAP should also be periodically reviewed and revised as necessary and if necessary can be revised mid-year to change the assessment activities that will be carried out that year.
+Every department/program at Fresno State has developed and implemented a Student Outcomes Assessment Plan; assessment activities should correspond to the SOAP.
+The SOAP should also be periodically reviewed and revised as necessary.
+If needed, it can be revised mid-year to change the assessment activities that will be carried out that year.
 Additional information and examples can be found on the SOAP page of this website.